IRS Just Suspended Its ASFR Program

 In recognition of Virginia’s excellent blog post, Esquire Group is extending a special offer to its readers.
 Esquire Group readers is offering a complimentary 15-minute mini-consultation with one of our international tax consultants to the first 15 people that contact us and mention this blog post.
 Schedule your mini-consultation today by clicking here!

-Learn more about the Streamlined Domestic Offshore Procedure, for taxpayers resident in the US, by clicking here.
+Learn more about the Streamlined Domestic Offshore Procedure, for taxpayers resident in the US, by contacting us here.

-Learn more about the Streamlined Foreign Offshore Procedure, for taxpayers resident outside of the US, by clicking here.
+Learn more about the Streamlined Foreign Offshore Procedure, for taxpayers resident outside of the US, by contacting here.